 - Water: The cost of constructing new water or sewer infrastructure (such as water pipelines or treatment plants) to meet the needs of extractive industries, upgrading current infrastructure, or treating additional wastewater from extractive activities in the public wastewater treatment system.

 - Reclamation: The cost of returning mines or oil and gas lands to their state prior to disturbance, including physical site stability, ecosystem functions, and long-term site monitoring.
-(Today’s companies are legally responsible for current reclamation costs and pay Surface Mining Control and Reclamation Act fees towards historic abandoned mines.)
+(Today’s companies are legally responsible for current reclamation costs and pay Surface Mining Control and Reclamation Act fees toward historic abandoned mines.)

 - Emergency services: The cost of new emergency services (such as firehouses, ambulances, or chemical spill equipment) needed to support extractive industries and protect the public from possible health and safety hazards.